 The Normal Retirement Age for a SSAS is 60.
 Early retirement can be taken from 50 to 59 subject to certain restrictions.
 The restrictions include ceasing employment and selling your shares if you are a company director.

 We will act as your scheme's Pensioneer Trustee and ensure your scheme is administered in line with Revenue rules.
-A Client Portfolio Executive (CPE) will be assigned to you who will prepare annual accounts for your scheme.
-Your CPE will work closely with you and/or your advisor to help you with any queries you have.
+Our Client Services Team will prepare annual accounts for your scheme and will work closely with you and/or your advisor to help you with any queries you have.